 Research

-Angharad is passionate about the provision of high quality nursing in rural locations and, to this end, made the decision to pursue a PhD at Aberystwyth University in 2016, seeking to understand why rural areas of Mid Wales struggle to recruit and retain their nursing workforce.
-She is supervised by Dr Rachel Rahman and Dr Jiaqing O - Psychology Department, Aberystwyth University.
+Angharad is passionate about the provision of high quality nursing in rural locations and, to this end, made the decision to pursue a PhD at Aberystwyth University in 2016, seeking to understand why rural areas of Mid Wales struggle to recruit and retain their nursing workforce, which she completed in 2023.
+She was supervised by Dr Rachel Rahman and Dr Jiaqing O - Psychology Department, Aberystwyth University.

 Her research has contributed to the following national and international conferences, publications and clinical disseminations: